Gatta Kusthi: Plot

 Veera goes to the hospital, where Keerthi is recovering, and finds out about the divorce papers.
 He reveals Ratnam's manipulation, and insists he doesn't want a divorce.
 However, Keerthi still does, as she wants their child to get a chance at a wrestling career that she never did.
-Veera tells Keerthi that she can still have that career after their child is born, and promises to support her, saying that from now on, she only needs to fight with her opponent, not with her family.
+Veera tells Keerthi that she can still have that career after their child is born and promises to support her, saying that from now on, she only needs to fight with her opponent, not with her family.
 The couple reconciles.

 Sometime later, Keerthi wins another wrestling match, while Veera and their daughter cheer her on.

 Production

 Development

 The film was tentatively titled as VV18.
 On 5 April 2022, the film's official title was unveiled as Gatta Kusthi.
 The plot is set against the backdrop of submission wrestling form gatta gusthi, which is popular in Kerala.
-Directed by Chella Ayyavu, it is the first Tamil film produced by Ravi Teja under the banner of RT Team Works.
+Directed by Chella Ayyavu, it is the first Tamil film produced by Telugu actor Ravi Teja under the banner of RT Team Works.
 This is second collaboration of Vishnu Vishal and Chella Ayyavu after 2018 film Silukkuvarupatti Singam.